7coil/dmail/server/markdown/blocked.md

 # The domain this email was sent from is not allowed to send to DiscordMail.

 Your domain has been associated with either spam, or innapropriately dealing with emails.
-This may have occured if emails are sent without a user's permission from an automated service.
+This may have occurred if emails are sent without a user's permission from an automated service.

 Domain    | Reason
 --------- | ----------------------------------------------------------------------